I saw Darth Vader in San Antonio. No, really! He was wandering around the riverwalk. And I have photos to prove it! Keep reading…

 You have to root for the snow cone vendor outside the Alamo.

-There was something called the Beethoven Dance Band performing in a plaza.
+Another of my favorite San Antonio pictures was this entity called the Beethoven Dance Band performing in a plaza.
 Their music was very catchy.

 More sights from the Natural Bridge Wildlife Ranch.
 A group of unknown horned animals relaxes in the sun.